nayyara-airlangga/blog/README.md

-# Gweh
+# Blog

-(LEGACY) I no longer maintain this.
-Storing it in the legacy branch in case I need references to go back to.
+A personal blog I made.
+This was previously my personal site but I decided to remove that and just make this exclusively into a blog site.

 ### Installation